matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

 When the [Archive](/api-reference/Piwik/Archive) class is used to query for archive data and that archive data is found to be absent, the archiving process is launched.
-Instances of the [Archiver](#) classes for every plugin that supplies one are then used to execute archiving logic.
+Instances of the [Plugin\Archiver](/api-reference/Piwik/Plugin/Archiver) classes for every plugin that supplies one are then used to execute archiving logic.

-Plugins access ArchiveProcessor instances through the [Archiver](/api-reference/Piwik/Plugin/Archiver) class.
+Plugins access ArchiveProcessor instances through the [Plugin\Archiver](/api-reference/Piwik/Plugin/Archiver) class.
-Read the docs for [Archiver](/api-reference/Piwik/Plugin/Archiver) to learn more about the process.
+Read the docs for [Plugin\Archiver](/api-reference/Piwik/Plugin/Archiver) to learn more about the process.

 ### Limitations